-CHESTNUT HILL — It felt like a different lifetime, but it had been only 24 hours since Cam Lund’s buzzer-beating score sent Matthews Arena into a frenzy, and capped off a Northeastern comeback for the ages.
+CHESTNUT HILL — It felt like a different lifetime, but it was only 24 hours since Cam Lund’s buzzer-beating score sent Matthews Arena into a frenzy, and capped off a Northeastern comeback for the ages.

-Lund’s stunning late-game heroics on Friday gave Northeastern a gutsy win and big momentum boost headed into Saturday’s rematch with Boston College, but it didn’t change the fact that BC was the better team for the first 50 minutes of the contest.
+Lund’s stunning heroics on Friday gave Northeastern a defining victory and big momentum boost headed into Saturday’s rematch with Boston College, but the Eagles were still the superior team for the first 50 minutes of Game 1.

-And on Saturday night, that trend reared its ugly head again for the Huskies, who were defeated by the Eagles 3-2 in a game they were fortunate to lose by just a single goal.
-Northeastern was outshot by BC 36-21, and now faces a slew of potential suspensions after an ugly brawl ensued after the final whistle.
+And on Saturday night, that trend reared its ugly head again for the Huskies, who were defeated by the Eagles 3-2 in a game they were fortunate to lose by just one goal.
+Northeastern was outshot 36-21 and outplayed on every line, and now faces a slew of potential suspensions after an ugly brawl ensued after the final whistle.

 “We didn’t deserve to win the game,” said Northeastern head coach Jerry Keefe.
 “They looked like a much faster team than us, and we were undisciplined again tonight.
 It wasn’t very good at all.”